LiangliangNan/PolyFit/ReadMe.txt

 ====================================================================================================

-How to compile the code?
+How to compile PolyFit from source code?
-    This implementation is based on the following third party libraries (only the version specified here has been tested):
+	- Download the source code of PolyFit from GitHub: https://github.com/LiangliangNan/PolyFit
+	- Dependencies (only the versions specified here have been tested, while other versions should also work):
       -) Qt (version 5.8.0, 5.9.2). https://www.qt.io/
       -) CGAL (version 4.10). http://www.cgal.org/index.html
       -) boost (version 1.64.
 Not a direct dependence, but CGAL relies on it). http://www.boost.org/